Sunday, August 7, 2011

 Fig. 1: Lunar Distance vs Days from Full Moon

-The entire LLR data set of 8093 measurements from 1987 to 2004 of the l'Observatoire de la Côte d'Azur (OCA) in France [4] was grouped by day from full moon computed with U.S. Naval Oceanography data [5] (Fig. 1, Table 1).
+The entire LLR data set of 8093 measurements from 1987 to 2004 of the l'Observatoire de la Côte d'Azur (OCA) in France [4] was grouped by day from full moon computed with U.S. Naval Oceanography data [5] (mean and SEM in Fig. 1, Table 1).
 These two data sets were synchronized by universal times.
 Earth-moon distance was expressed in laser round-trip time in milliseconds.
 This raw data and the source code for the analysis software is available from the author.

 Table 1: Lunar Distance in Msec vs Day from Full Moon